plain-plain-text/plain-plain-text.org/about.md

 longhand, well, I (or, really, back to “we”) are here to tell you there’s a better way.

-Because more than anything, plain text rewards its users with _control_.
-They can take as much or as little control over the plain text as they like, but it’s responsive to it all.
+Because more than anything, plain text rewards its users with _control_, as Healy is quick to point out.
+Users can take as much or as little control over the plain text as they like, but it’s responsive to it all.
 It doesn’t patronize.
 It presents itself as it is and challenges the user to be creative with it.
 And that creativity comes with